 Visit the council's website for more information on: https://www.norwich.gov.uk/info/20256/commissioning/1685/community_grants_programme/1

-Virgin Money Foundation is on a mission to support community regeneration by backing the people who can make big changes happen locally.
+Virgin Money Foundation is supporting community regeneration by backing the people who can make big changes happen locally.

 If you know of any local charities you think fit the bill and deserve to feature on the voting unit, they want to hear from them!